mohitseventeens/Kaggle-Playground_Series/S3E1-California_Housing_Price_Prediction/Readme.md

 To run the project, follow these steps:

 1. Clone the repository to your local machine.
-2. Install the required Python packages using the command `pip install -r requirements.txt` (if you have a `requirements.txt` file).
-3. Open the `PS - S3E1, California House price prediction.ipynb` notebook using Jupyter Notebook or JupyterLab.
+2. Open the `PS - S3E1, California House price prediction.ipynb` notebook using Jupyter Notebook or JupyterLab.
-4. Run the cells in the notebook to explore the dataset, preprocess the data, and build the predictive models.
+3. Run the cells in the notebook to explore the dataset, preprocess the data, and build the predictive models.

 ## Dependencies